bsrahmat/robot-bnu/README.md

 <br>
 </br>

-## Other books by Basuki Rahmat, can be found at:
+## Other books by the Author can be found at:

 https://www.io-t.net/